-Arts West is a new University of Melbourne building.
+Arts West is a University of Melbourne landmark.
 Its striking façade features images of objects from the University’s cultural collections.

 The Faculty had not had a new building in 40 years and the existing teaching and learning spaces no longer suited the University’s contemporary methods.
 ARM, in partnership with Architectus, worked with the Faculty to design a new building that would reflect the latest pedagogical thinking as applied in their curricula.

 The Faculty needed the new building to accommodate and represent the concept of object-based learning (OBL).
 Academic staff use pieces from the University’s 23 cultural collections in their teaching so the new building includes two OBL laboratories specifically tailored for exhibiting and studying collection pieces.